awolkenhauer/keep-it-simple/Indoor/Furnace.md

 3. Place the new filter in the filter compartment.

 ### Notes:
-* To find the size of your system’s filter, slide the old filter out of the filter cabinet.
+* To find the size of your system’s filter, slide the old filter out of the filter compartment.
 Most filters have the dimensions printed on their frame in length x width x height format.
 * A good time to change the filter is right after paying the home mortgage.